 The Howard Hughes Medical Institute (HHMI) has provided funding to AIBS to support a study designed to identify programmatic elements for STEM Faculty Leadership Development.
-During 2013, AIBS will explore research questions related to identification of programmatic elements that are important for the development of departmental leadership capacity among STEM faculty.
+AIBS is exploring questions related to programmatic elements that are important for the development of departmental leadership capacity among STEM faculty.

-AIBS will conduct interviews, hold focus groups, review the literature, follow-up with a second survey, and convene a meeting in spring 2014 with a diverse group of individuals involved in scholarship about leadership and implementation of leadership development programs to synthesize findings.
-Results from the study will be shared so that the undergraduate STEM education community is aware of existing research about faculty change, leadership, and evidence about key elements of lasting change in leadership development.
+The outcomes from AIBS's work will be shared so that the undergraduate STEM education community is aware of existing research about faculty change, leadership, and evidence about key elements of lasting change in leadership development.
 Ultimately, the project will allow AIBS to determine how to develop a leadership program for building capacity for change leadership.

 If you would like to learn more about the study as our work progresses, please contact Susan Musante, AIBS Education Programs Manager, at email@example.com.